gema-arta/heiwa/docs/poc/4-Final_System.md

 time { make install; }
 ```

-### `XX` - GNU nano
+### `XX` - GNU Nano
 > #### `5.8` or newer
-> The GNU nano package contains a small, simple text editor which aims to replace Pico, the default editor in the Pine package.
+> The Nano package contains a small, simple text editor which aims to replace Pico, the default editor in the Pine package.

 > **Recommended!** As default text-editor.
 ```bash